apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/STREAM LOAD.md

     ```Curl --location-trusted -u root -H "label:123" -H "where: k1=20180601" -T testData http://host:port/api/testDb/testTbl/_stream_load```

-3. load the data from the local file 'testData' into the 'testTbl' table in the database 'testDb', allowing a 20% error rate (user is in defalut_cluster)
+3. load the data from the local file 'testData' into the 'testTbl' table in the database 'testDb', allowing a 20% error rate (user is in default_cluster)

     ```Curl --location-trusted -u root -H "label:123" -H "max_filter_ratio:0.2" -T testData http://host:port/api/testDb/testTbl/_stream_load```

-4. load the data from the local file 'testData' into the 'testTbl' table in the database 'testDb', allow a 20% error rate, and specify the column name of the file (user is in defalut_cluster)
+4. load the data from the local file 'testData' into the 'testTbl' table in the database 'testDb', allow a 20% error rate, and specify the column name of the file (user is in default_cluster)

     ```Curl --location-trusted -u root -H "label:123" -H "max_filter_ratio:0.2" -H "columns: k2, k1, v1" -T testData http://host:port/api/testDb/testTbl/_stream_load```